grafana/beyla/docs/sources/configure/options.md

 ---
 title: Beyla configuration options
 menuTitle: Options
-description: Learn how to configure Grafana's eBPF based auto-instrumentation tool and the available configuration options.
+description: Learn about the configuration options available for Beyla.
 weight: 1
+keywords:
+  - Beyla
+  - eBPF
 ---

 # Beyla configuration options

-The eBPF auto-instrumentation tool can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
+Beyla can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
 Environment variables have priority over the properties in the configuration file.
 For example, in the following command line, the OPEN_PORT option,